OpenMage/rfcs/proposed/0002-release-schedule.md

   - functionality: if it doesn't fix a significant regression, it doesn't get a PATCH
   - security/stability: if it doesn't warrant a CVE, it doesn't get a PATCH

+### Rules

-Given the above, the rules for creating PRs, merging, branching and tagging releases shall be as follows:
+Given the definitions above, the rules for creating PRs, merging, branching and tagging releases shall be as follows:

 - Release timing is flexible (determined by volunteer time availability/motivation/activity) but ideally:
   - roughly 6-12 MINOR releases per year